Addressing the Five Causes of Poverty

 What does this look like in very practical terms?
 There is no detailed script, but the contours of God’s story give prompts that can help us to more faithfully improvise the present chapter in His grand drama.
 May God grant all of us the wisdom and humility we need to truly help without hurting!

-For more on these “prompts,” in our forthcoming book A Field Guide to Becoming Whole, Kelly and I have laid out ministry design principles that we believe can be applied by any poverty alleviation ministry to apply Christ’s transforming work to the five causes of poverty listed above.
+For more on these “prompts,” in our book A Field Guide to Becoming Whole, Kelly and I have laid out ministry design principles that we believe can be applied by any poverty alleviation ministry to apply Christ’s transforming work to the five causes of poverty listed above.

 Get poverty principles delivered to your inbox!